Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Method

-Fig.~\ref{fig:prob_retain} shows $p$ as a function of $p_{EB}$.
-To gain some intuition for Eqn.~\eqref{eq:EBdrop}, we can look more closely at the graph: 1) If neuron $a_i$ has $p_{EB}(a_i)=1$: This results in a retaining probability of $p=0$.
-We do not want to keep a neuron which has a high contribution to the correct label.
-2) If neuron $a_i$ has $p_{EB}(a_i)=0$: This results in a retaining probability of $p=1$.
-We want to keep a neuron which has not contributed to the correct classification of an image.
-3) If neuron $a_i$ has $p_{EB}(a_i)=1/N$, \ie~$p_{EB}$ is a uniform probability distribution: This results in a retaining probability $p=P$.
+Fig.~\ref{fig:prob_retain} shows $p$ as a function of $p_{EB}$, as in Eqn.~\ref{eq:EBdrop} for $N = 10$ and $P=0.5$.
+Eqn.~\ref{eq:EBdrop} was designed to fit the following three constraints starting from a general hyperbolic function.
+Specifically, 1) if neuron $a_i$ has $p_{EB}(a_i)=1$, this results in a retaining probability of $p=0$.
+We do not want to keep a neuron that has a high contribution to the correct label.
+2) If neuron $a_i$ has $p_{EB}(a_i)=0$, this results in a retaining probability of $p=1$.
+We want to keep a neuron that has not contributed to the correct classification of an image.
+3) If neuron $a_i$ has $p_{EB}(a_i)=1/N$, \ie~$p_{EB}$ is a uniform probability distribution, this results in a retaining probability $p=P$.
 We want to keep a neuron with \textit{base} probability $P$ since all neurons contribute equally.
+A different choice of the monotonic function that satisfies the three constraints does not change the general pipeline.

-Eqn.~\eqref{eq:EBdrop} provides a dropout probability for each neuron, which is then used as the parameter of a Bernoulli distribution giving a binary dropout mask.
+Eqn.~\ref{eq:EBdrop} provides a dropout probability for each neuron, which is then used as the parameter of a Bernoulli distribution giving a binary dropout mask.
 During training, each image in a batch leads to different excitatory connections in the network and therefore has a different $p_{EB}$ distribution, consequently leading to a different dropout mask.
-Fig.~\ref{fig:pipeline} presents the pipeline of Excitation Dropout at training time.
+Following the standard practical implementations for Standard Dropout, when Excitation Dropout is employed during training, the activations are rescaled according to the fraction of dropped neurons, and no dropout or rescaling is employed at test time.
+Fig.~\ref{fig:pipeline} presents the pipeline of Excitation Dropout at training time, and a run-time analysis is presented in Section~\ref{act}.